Skip to main content

 [global]

-Again, ensure to replace [your_server_IP]:8080 with the correct address and port of your pypiserver.
+Again, replace [server_ip]:8080 with the correct address and port of your pypiserver.

-Congratulations!
-You've successfully set up your own private PyPI server and learned how to upload and download packages.
+You’ve now successfully set up your own PyPI server, and you know how to upload and download packages.